Incognito / Private browser

 False positive incognito alerts on Android

 Truple needs to analyze screenshots in order to identify incognito/private browser use.
 It looks for a specific pattern within the screenshot--primarily a mostly black screen.
 There are times when phones can "glitch" and produce a screenshot that looks identical to an incognito/private browser screenshot, even though incognito wasn't being used.
 This will result in false positive alerts being sent out.
 From what we've seen this happens rarely when it does happen, and we'd prefer to deal with the false positive alerts (which contain the website being visited within them when possible) instead of not alerting at all.
 We'll continue to look for ways to improve the accuracy, but for now false positives, while rare, can occur.
-When they do have accountability partners check the website being visited and as long as it's clean then there's nothing to worry about.
+When they do, have report recipients check the website being visited and as long as it's clean then there's nothing to worry about.